 - Protection against spam and malware, which is currently reaching record volumes

 We provide a user-friendly webmail client, containing key tools like an address book and calendar.
 However, emails can be imported into packages like Outlook and Thunderbird, just as easily as a Gmail or Yahoo Mail account could be.
 This combines the flexibility of these market-leading software tools with the marketing benefits generated by personalized email.
-And in today’s mature online marketplace, every opportunity must be taken to ensure a competitive advantage by maximizing professionalism.
+In today’s mature online marketplace, every opportunity must be taken.
+You can gain a competitive advantage by maximizing professionalism.
 Custom emails aren’t just important in establishing your business as coordinated and professional – they’re absolutely essential.